creativecommons/network-platforms/Culture.md

 - [Veethika Mishra](https://twitter.com/veethikaa) - Bangalore, India.
 Tabletop Game Designer, Visual Designer, Interaction Designer at Red Hat.
 - [Alanna Mayer](http://allanamayer.tumblr.com/) - Ontario, Canada.
 I do a lot of heritage work but I'm also a photographer with some stock for sale and a lot of CC licensed stuff on Flickr.
 I'm also a freelance writer and attempt to make lots of what I do CC-BY-NC-SA
 - [Suraj Barthy](https://twitter.com/surajbarthy), Chennai, India.
 Interaction Designer & Musician.
 I have an Everyday Art Project where I make one work of art from scratch, everyday. [surajbarthy.com](http://surajbarthy.com/)
+- [Chris Sakkas](mailto:sanglorian@gmail.com).
+Free and open culture.
+I set up the [Free and Open Works! wiki](http://faow.referata.com/), which is a database of free and open works (and works under other copyright licences).
+I want to see free culture communicated, catalogued, archived and encouraged.

 #### Who should be here:
 - artists / designers / musicians / video/photographers / creative writers